Flexible Hen & Stag Event Options

 Their most popular virtual Christmas party activities were -

 - Escape rooms

 - Chocolate making

-Now, with 21st June circled on everybody’s calendar as our ‘Independence Day’ you might be cautiously optimistic about pressing ahead with your hen or stag weekend and your wedding.
+Now, with 21st June circled on everybody’s calendar as our ‘Independence Day’ you might be cautiously optimistic about pressing ahead with your hen or stag celebrations and your wedding.